-Staff/Volunteer name
+Staff/Volunteer name Role

-Role.....

-Pupil Form.....
+Pupil Form

-Day & date.....
-Time.....
+Day & date Time

-Disclosure OR Nature of concern

-Record full details of conversation or reasons for concern (use continuation sheet if necessary):
+Disclosure OR Nature of concern Record full details of conversation or reasons for conversation or conversat oncern (use continuation sheet if necessary):

-• Where possible use the exact words and phrases used by the pupil, do not translate into "proper terms", and note non-verbal behaviour

-- Note any witnesses or others people who are aware of the situation - Where there is a more general wellbeing concern state all facts giving rise to the concern

-Clearly distinguish between fact, observation, allegation and opinion
+"proper terms", and note non-verbal behNote any witnesses or others people whoWhere there is a more general wellbeing Where possible use the exact words and phrases used by the pupil, do not translate into "proper terms", and note non-verbal behaviour Note any witnesses or others people who are aware of the situation Where there is a more general wellbeing concern state all facts giving rise to the concern Clearly distinguish between fact, observation, allegation and opinion

-Did you explain to the pupil that you would need to refer the matter to the Designated Safeguarding Lead, and that you could not promise confidentiality?
-YES/NO What was the pupil's response?
-[Note exact words where possible]
+The pupil's views and wishes

 Action Taken/Follow up

 Signed Time and date

-This completed form, together with any other note taken should be passed to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead immediately.
-However if an allegation or complaint is made against the Designated Safeguarding Lead, this information should be passed directly to the Head.
+This completed form, together with any other note taken should be passed to the Designated Safeguarding Lead immediately .
+However if an allegation or complaint is made against the Designated Safeguarding Lead, this information should be passed directly to the Principal.

-For use by Designated Safeguarding Lead/Head (use continuation sheet if necessary) Comments/Action taken and follow up (include feedback given, details of any agencies contacted and whether Trust Office has been informed)
+For use by Designated Safeguarding Lead/Principal (use continuation sheet if necessary) Comments/Action taken and follow up (include feedback given, details of any agencies contacted and who at Trust Office has been informed)

+Signature of Designated Safeguarding Lead